port-labs/port-docs/docs/build-your-software-catalog/custom-integration/webhook/examples/falco.md

 ### Add namespace to alerts in Falco

 Adding namespaces via tags to alerts in Falco allows you to categorize and filter them.
 You can use namespaces to group alerts that are related to a specific Kubernetes Namespace in Port.
-In this guide, we will add a namespace using tags to the alert to tell us what namespace the alert is tied to:
+In this guide, we will add a namespace to tell us what namespace the alert is tied to:

-1. **Log in to your server instance using methods available to you: SSH, Docker Exec, `docker compose run <bash/sh>`, etc.**
+1. **Log in** to your server instance using methods available to you: SSH, Docker Exec, `docker compose run <bash/sh>`, etc.
-2. **With necessary permissions and using your favourite editor (Vim, Nano, Emacs), open the YAML file where your Falco Rules are defined.** It is usually `/etc/falco/falco_rules.yaml`.
+2. With necessary permissions and using your favourite editor (Vim, Nano, Emacs), **open the YAML file** where your Falco Rules are defined.
+It is usually `/etc/falco/falco_rules.yaml`.
-3. **Navigate to a rule object you are interested in**
+3. **Navigate to the rule object** you are interested in.
-4. **Navigate to the `tags` key** to add a tag that represents the namespace
+4. **Navigate** to the `tags` key to add a tag that represents the namespace
 5. **Add a tag** that represents the Namespace the alert related to, `port-auth-namespace`.
 For this guide, let's assume there is a namespace entity identified by `auth-namespace` in your `Namespace` blueprint in Port.
 6. **Save the file**